Belonging is a fundamental human need.

 Another reason adults have trouble making friends is simply that the older you get, the more jaded you become.
 You learn that other people can let you down.
 Maybe you had someone you considered a good friend but you grew apart or had a falling out.

-In my opinion, there are always obvious signs it’s time to let a relationship die (like the four signs I wrote about here).
+In my opinion, there are always obvious signs it’s time to let a relationship die.
 But the more you succumb to the belief that “it’s not worth it” to make new friends, the more likely you are to avoid meeting people.
 You become more insecure and learn to fear rejection.

 Here’s how to make friends even if you’re jaded: